 Please note: As part of the Intensive process, you will be expected to be very familiar with each of the mindfulness practices offered in MBSR and MBCT and will be asked to lead them in dyads without scripts.

-Click here to find out about Level I Intensives in 2016 and 2017.
+Click here to find out about Level I Intensive in 2017.